EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Ng, Olivia**.
 1999. *Seneca Village Perceptions.* Senior Thesis.
 Department of Anthropology.
 Supervised by Nan A. Rothschild.
 Columbia University, New York, NY.

 **Noble, Allen G**.
 1984. *Wood, Brick, and Stone: The North American Settlement Landscape.
 Vol. 2: Barns and Farm Structures.* Amherst, MA: University of Massachusetts Press.

+**Noël Hume, Ivor**.
+2003. “[Through the Lookinge Glasse: Or, the Chamber Pot as a Mirror of Its Time](https://chipstone.org/article.php/80/Ceramics-in-America-2003/?s=noel%20hume).” *Ceramics in America*.

 **Pease, William**.
 1855.
 Affidavit of Petition (letter).
 Collection of the New York City Municipal Archives, Bureau of Old Records.
 New York, NY.